grzegMaly/restTemplate/README.md

-Client Level for project in MyBeerRestProject repositorium.
-To proper work, MyBeerRestProject must be launched.
+Client Level for project in MyBeerRestProject and MyBeerRestProjectWithBaseAuth repositories.
+To proper work, one of them must be launched.